ccTCP/RFC/RFC-eventhook.md

 ```

 #### Additional behaviour
-- Will raise an error, when no eventhook is provided
+- Will raise an error, when no eventhook is provided.
-- Will do nothing, when the eventhook is already disabled
+- Will do nothing, when the eventhook is already disabled.

 ### `local index = eventhook.attach(ehook, func)`